-Manitoba ranked third in per capita return, and first in the highest percentage of envelopes returned with money.
 Of interest to those watching the progress at the construction site of the Manitoba Rehabilitation Hospital is the completion of the tunnel connecting the hospital with the Winnipeg General and the Children's Hospital.
-The tunnel, smartly finished powder blue, was officionened on July 17.
+The tunnel, smartly finished in powder blue, was officially opened on July 17.

-Among recent visitors to the Sanatorium Board head offices were Miss Hazel Hart.
-Christmas Seal director for the Canadian Tuberculosis Association, Ottawa, and E. Fairbridge, rehabilitation officer at Fort William Sanatorium.
-During his visit, Mr. Fairbridge made a quick trip to Brandon to look over the Indian Rehabilitation Unit at Assiniboine Hospital.
+Among recent visitors to the Sanatorium Board head offices were Miss Hazel Hart, Christmas Seal director for the Canadian Tuberculosis Association, Ottawa, and E. Fairbridge, rehabilitation officer at Fort William Sanatorium.
+During his visit, Mr. Fairbridge made a quick trip to Brandon to ook over the Indian Rehabilitation Unit at Assiniboine Hospital.
 Miss Hart, of course, talked over the 1961 Christmas Seal Campaign.

-Recent additions to the Sanatorium Board medical staff are Dr. Ho-Chiu Nire e s i d e n t physician Clearwater Lake Hospital, and Dr. David Kaan, physician at Manitoba Sanatourium, Both are graduates of the University of Manitoba.
+Recent additions to the Sanatorium Board medical staff are Dr. Ho-Chiu Nip, resident to the physician at Clearwater Lake Hospital, and Dr. David Kaan, physician at Manitoba Sanatourium.
+Both are graduates of the University of Manitoba.